khush2706/Obstacle-Game/README.md

 # About the Code

 MOVER SCRIPT: Moves the player according to the input provided by the user at a frame-rate independent speed.
-Also prints the game instructions in the console.
+Also prints the game instructions to the console.

 OBJECT HIT SCRIPT: Changes the color of the obstacle when hit by the player for the first time.